atv2016/frigate_ocr_recognizer/README.md

 Identify OCR text using EasyOCR and Pytorch and add them as sublabels to [blakeblackshear/frigate](https://github.com/blakeblackshear/frigate) using Frigate events API and MQTT.

 This is an experimental fork of [ljmerza/frigate_plate_recognizer](https://github.com/ljmerza/frigate_plate_recognizer/tree/master) and is very much in a beta state.
-Things will probably not work as they should™️.
+Things will probably not work as they should.

-Note the image size is currently very large +- 10Gb, because OpenCv, PyTorch and Nvidia CUDA being included.
+Note the image size is currently very large +- 10Gb, because OpenCV, PyTorch and Nvidia CUDA being included.
 I will look at minimizing this at some point but no promises.
 You will need a installation of Frigate, a MQTT broker like Mosquito and optionally you can have Home Assistant installed if you want to automate on it (or something else).

 ### Example